 Testing the wheel and pedals meant testing a range of supported titles, the list is actually pretty impressive.
 It really is a great time to be a racer.
 Forza 5, Forza Horizon 2, Forza 6, Project Cars, F1 2015 and that’s just the Xbox One.
 On the PC side of things, you’ve got a long list, but we spend time mostly with iRacing.com (basically because it has Bathurst).

 Most times the game support was fantastic.
-With the G920 connected, you power on the console or PC and the wheel rotates in both direction as capability discovery task.
+With the G920 connected, you power on the console or PC and the wheel rotates in both directions as capability discovery task.
 After learning it can rotate through 900 degrees, you may also want to press the brake pedal 3 times to allow the system to learn the max braking position.

 Each game can leverage this information and does so in the handling of the vehicle.
-Naturally you’ll want to adjust things like deadzones, override maximum rotation angle, vibration and force feedback levels.
+Naturally, you’ll want to adjust things like dead zones, override maximum rotation angle, vibration and force feedback levels.
 Modern games actually show the G920 in the controller setting screen and all you need to do is jump into the advanced settings to adjust as preferred.
 This does take a little trial and error, but in a few races in each title, I had it dialed in.

-The biggest setting that needed adjusting was how much fight the wheel gave you through the turns.
+The biggest setting that needed adjusting was how many fights the wheel gave you through the turns.
 We’ve all probably felt an aggressive arcade machine and with some titles, this needed taming before it felt real.
 Others needed tweaks to the force feedback as touching the ripple strip was like driving over a fence.
 Depending on your preference, you may want to turn the steering angle in the game down to around 540 unless you’re a drifter.

-Jumping between so many racing titles gave me a great understanding of how dramatically the physics engines vary.
-The most stark change was between iRacing on the PC (Surface Pro 3) and Forza 6.
+Jumping between so many racing titles gave me a great understanding of how dramatically physics engines vary.
+The starkest change was between iRacing on the PC (Surface Pro 3) and Forza 6.
 Driving Bathurst with a V8 Supercar in each.
 Forza 6 clearly wins the graphic battle hands-down, but in terms of how the car feels, the weight felt right in iRacing.
 This just tells me Forza 7 is our best chance of achieving the perfect racer, physics and graphic quality.

 Need For Speed had a technical beta last weekend, ahead of a release next month.
 The long-running arcade racer is certainly no sim, but I was looking forward to testing the game with the G920.
 I was massively disappointed to find they hadn’t implemented wheel and pedal support, even more, they didn’t allow controller button remapping or even a manual gearbox.
 If these features don’t make it into the game, I won’t buy it, it’s that simple.